 The Long War, Part 33; the third siege of Buda, 1603

-The Christian army had set out on 17 September and they arrived at Pest three days later.
-Unlike in the previous year, now they have been able to bring together a larger army which boasted 40-45,000 soldiers.
+In fact, the third siege of Buda castle has not even taken place.
+The troops of the Imperial Chief General, Hermann von Russwurm had set out on 17 September and they arrived at Pest three days later.
+They came to relieve the besieged Pest that had been under siege for a year by that time.
+Unlike in the previous year, now the Christians have been able to bring together a larger army that boasted 40-45,000 soldiers.
 This time, they were hoping to take Buda Castle by all means.
-You can read more about Pest here:
+You can read more about the town of Pest here:

+By the time the Ottomans arrived at Hamzabég (Érd city), the Christians had built out strong fortifications in the northern corner of the Csepel Island of the Danube.
 The Ottoman army was led by the Serdar, Pasha Lala Mehmed.
+His camp was near Érd, and he was sending an enormous amount of gunpowder, food, and lots of soldiers to Buda castle, and the Christians could not block his moves.
 Due to the ongoing battles in Persia and in Anatolia against the Dzselalies, he had just a part of the Port’s mercenaries and of the Ispahies and Janissaries.
 It is likely that his army hasn’t even reached the number of 40,000 men.
-By the time the Ottomans arrived at Hamzabég (Érd city), the Christians had built out strong fortifications in the northern corner of the Csepel Island of the Danube.

 The Ottomans were supposed to chase them out of the island if they wanted to transport food by boats to Buda Castle.
-However, the Christians built a bridge over the Danube on 27 September.
+However, the Christians built a bridge over the Danube at the end of Szentendre Island on 27 September.
+This bridge was going to have a significant role in the oncoming battle.
 It could help them to cross to the Island of Tököl but they had to use boats to carry their soldiers to the Csepel Island from there.
 All in all, the Christians were able to transport their supplies across the bridge much easier and more undisturbed than the Turks could.
-Finally, the Ottomans have succeeded in bringing 10-15,000 warriors to the Csepel Island, 3-5,000 Janissaries and 7-10,000 cavalrymen.

-Both armies have retreated into their camps and they were afraid to launch an attack for several days.
-Although Kollonitsch and Sulz have crossed to the Buda side of the river on 11 October with their 600 men, taking themselves into trenches but the Ottomans wiped them out two days later.
+Despite the great losses, the Ottoman commander did not lose heart but his army was smaller than the Imperials’.
+Both armies retreated into their camps and they were afraid to launch an attack for several weeks.
+Although Kollonitsch and Sulz crossed to the Buda side of the river on 11 October with their 600 men, taking themselves into trenches but the Ottomans wiped them out two days later.

 As the weather was getting colder, the Imperials had no more chance to besiege Buda and they were also running out of food.
 At the same time, Buda was guarded by a strong garrison.
 At least, the Christians were able to attack the Castle of Hatvan while retreating home in the middle of November.